-Potential production of electricity through diversion run-of-river hydropower plants and hydrokinetic turbines in EU can be calculated using a Geographic Information System (GIS) based model [2].
+According to Italian researcher Emanuele Quaranta [2] potential production of electricity through diversion run-of-river hydropower plants and hydrokinetic turbines in EU can be calculated using a Geographic Information System (GIS) based model [3].

-Also, the potential in water distribution network and in wastewater treatment plant was calculated by generalizing the results the results presented in the work [3].
+Also, the potential in water distribution network and in wastewater treatment plant was calculated by generalizing the results the results presented in the work [4].